Ricky Van Shelton

 Ricky Van Shelton (born January 12, 1952) is an American retired country music singer.
 Active between 1986 and 2006, he charted more than 20 singles on the Billboard Hot Country Songs charts.
-This figure includes 10 Number One hits: "Somebody Lied", "Life Turned Her That Way", 'Don't We All Have the Right", "I'll Leave This World Loving You", "From a Jack to a King" (a cover of the Ned Miller hit), "Living Proof", "I've Cried My Last Tear for You", "Rockin' Years" (a duet with Dolly Parton), "I Am a Simple Man", and "Keep It Between the Lines".
-Besides these, seven more of his singles landed in the Top 10 on the same chart.
+This figure includes 10 number-one hits: "Somebody Lied", "Life Turned Her That Way", 'Don't We All Have the Right", "I'll Leave This World Loving You", "From a Jack to a King" (a cover of the Ned Miller hit), "Living Proof", "I've Cried My Last Tear for You", "Rockin' Years" (a duet with Dolly Parton), "I Am a Simple Man", and "Keep It Between the Lines".
+Besides these, seven more of his singles landed in the top 10 on the same chart.
 He also released nine studio albums, of which his first four were certified platinum by the Recording Industry Association of America.

 Early life

-He was born at Danville Regional Medical Center in Danville, Virginia, United States, to Jenks and Eloise Shelton in 1952, but was raised in Grit, Virginia, and went to High school in Gretna, Virginia.
+He was born at Danville Regional Medical Center in Danville, Virginia, United States, to Jenks and Eloise Shelton in 1952, but was raised in Grit, Virginia, and went to high school in Gretna, Virginia.
 Although "Van" is a common portion of surnames derived from people of Dutch origin, "Van" in this case is Shelton's middle name.
+He started using his middle name to avoid confusion with another Ricky Shelton in Grit.

-Shelton's father sang gospel music while he was still a child, and from this Shelton also sang gospel, but he also liked pop music.
+Shelton's father sang gospel music while he was still a child, and from this, Shelton also sang gospel, but he liked pop music as well.
 He was soon in church, singing gospel.
 When he was a teenager, however, Shelton discovered country music.
-He soon started singing in his brother's band, singing country music, and performed at any local gathering he could.
+He soon started singing country music in his brother's band and performed at any local gathering he could.

 Musical career

 Move to Nashville

 After he graduated from high school, Shelton started performing in area clubs and also worked a series of jobs.
-In 1984, Bettye Witt, his girlfriend at the time (and, since August 4, 1986, wife) found a job in Nashville, Tennessee, and Shelton went along with her.
+In 1984, Bettye Witt, his girlfriend at the time (and since August 4, 1986, wife) found a job in Nashville, Tennessee, and Shelton went along with her.
 In Nashville, Shelton tried to land a deal with a recording contract, and worked in area nightclubs.
-In 1986, Jerry Thompson, a newspaper columnist, heard one of Shelton's demos, and arranged an audition with Columbia Records.
+In 1986, Jerry Thompson, a newspaper columnist, heard one of Shelton's demonstration tapes, and arranged an audition with Columbia Records.
 Soon thereafter, Shelton was offered a recording contract with CBS, with Jerry Thompson serving as his manager.
 In that same year, he recorded his first album, Wild-Eyed Dream.
-The title track was released as a single, and reached No. 24 on the Country charts.
+The title track was released as a single, and reached number 24 on the country charts.